amareshdwivedi/Nutanix/src/bin/README.txt

     2.3 Apple Mac
          <TBD>

-03 How to Run IaaS Provisioning (Deployer Toolkit)
+03 How to Run Deployer
+   3.1 Command line

-   3.1 Configuring input parameters
+       3.1.1 Configuring input parameters

            This script accepts input in the form of JSON file.
 JSON file has key value pairs.
 Input file is located at, <install_dir_path>service_toolkit-1.0.0-py2.7.egg\src\conf\input.json.
            On windows, this file is located at, PYTHON_HOME\Lib\site-packages\service_toolkit\service_toolkit-1.0.0-py2.7.egg\src\conf

            The input file has three sections Foundation, Prism and vCenter Configurations.
 Update the file by entering values for respective keys.

            Below example demonstrates how to modify foundation server IP address.

            Open input.json using any text editor
            Goto line which has "foundation":
             For example
             For Foundation:

             "foundation":
               {